zd3sf/esphome-docs/components/remote_transmitter.rst

     :image: remote.svg
     :keywords: Infrared, IR, RF, Remote, TX, 433, Blaster

-The ``remote_transmitter`` component lets you send digital packets to control devices in your home.
-For example this includes infrared data or 433MHz RF signals.
+The ``remote_transmitter`` component lets you send various common remote control signals, such as infrared or 433 MHz radio frequency (RF) signals.

-First, you need to setup a global hub that specifies which pin your remote sender is connected to.
-Then you can use the available actions to send encoded remote signals.
+The component is split into two parts:

+- The remote transmitter "hub", which defines the pin and a few additional settings, and...
+- Individual :ref:`actions<config-action>` to send encoded remote signals.

-**See** :ref:`remote-setting-up-infrared` **and** :ref:`remote-setting-up-rf` **for set up guides.**
+**See** :ref:`remote-setting-up-infrared` **and** :ref:`remote-setting-up-rf` **for details.**

 .. note::

-    This component is more accurate on the ESP32, since that chipset has a dedicated peripheral for sending exact signal sequences.
+    This component performs best with an ESP32 or variant; they have a dedicated hardware peripheral which ensures accurate signal timing.

 .. code-block:: yaml